philippotto-hauber/poll-tracker-assignment/README.md

 - ~~remove df_data_removed et al. from script~~
 - ~~rename plot function~~
 - ~~check that all functions have docstrings~~
-- rename scripts to poll_tracker.py and tools_poll_tracker.py and adjust documentation!
+- ~~rename scripts to poll_tracker.py and tools_poll_tracker.py and adjust documentation!~~
+- put log with url error in readme -> better for demonstration purposes